 Wiring your RFID RC522 to your Raspberry Pi is fairly simple, with it requiring you to connect just 7 of the GPIO Pins directly to the RFID reader.
 Follow the table below, and check out our GPIO guide to see the positions of the GPIO pins that you need to connect your RC522 to.

-Don’t worry though as it is fairly simple to re-enable this interface, just follow our steps below to configure your Raspberry Pi and Raspbian to utilize the SPI interface.
+Don’t worry though as it is fairly simple to re-enable this interface, just follow our steps below to configure your Raspberry Pi and Raspberry Pi OS to utilize the SPI interface.

-1. Let’s begin by first opening the raspi-config tool, we can do this by opening terminal and running the following command:
+1. Let’s begin by first opening the raspi-config tool, and we can do this by opening the terminal and running the following command.

 2. This tool will load up a screen showing a variety of different options.
-If you want a more in-depth look into these options you can check out our raspi-config guide that’s located in the Getting Started section of this book.
+If you want a more in-depth look into these options, you can check out our raspi-config guide.

 On here use the arrow keys to select “5 Interfacing Options“.
 Once you have this option selected, press Enter.

-3. Now on this next screen you want to again use your arrow keys to select “P4 SPI“, again press Enter to select the option once it is highlighted.
+3. Now on this next screen, you want to use your arrow keys to select “P4 SPI“, again press Enter to select the option once it is highlighted.

 4. You will now be asked if you want to enable the SPI Interface, select Yes with your arrow keys and press Enter to proceed.
 You will need to wait a little bit while the raspi-config tool does its thing in enabling SPI.